HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 9  visualizes the top third-party domains that are included by googletagmanager.com, one of the top third-party domains in Figure 6.
-Note that it includes a number of other Google domains such googleapis.com, google-analytics.com, google.com, gstatic.com, youtube.com, googlesyndication.com, and googleadservices.com.
-Only three of the top-10 third-party domains included by googletagmanager.com are non-Google domains, which are facebook.com and facebook.net for Meta and shopify.com for Shopify.
+Figure 9 visualizes the top third-party domains that are included by `googletagmanager.com`, one of the top third-party domains in Figure 6.
+Note that it includes a number of other Google domains such `googleapis.com`, `google-analytics.com`, `google.com`, `gstatic.com`, `youtube.com`, `googlesyndication.com`, and `googleadservices.com`.
+Only three of the top 10 third-party domains included by `googletagmanager.com` are non-Google domains, which are `facebook.com` and `facebook.net` for Meta and `shopify.com` for Shopify.

-# Conclusion
+## Conclusion

 Our findings show the ubiquitous and complex nature of third-parties on the web.
 More than nine-in-ten web pages include one or more third-parties, often indirectly.
 Google is the most popular third-party on the web, with five of the top ten third-party domains being Google-owned.
 The inclusion of third-parties presents privacy, security, and performance implications that should be considered by web developers.